FAQs - MOSERS’ Board Rule on Separation of Service

 6. What happens to existing returned retirees when the regulation becomes effective?

 An existing returned retiree is still subject to the IRS requirement of a bona fide termination from employment before receiving a retirement benefit.
 Should an IRS review of the retiree occur, a facts and circumstances review may be done and a final determination will be made by the IRS.
 Any payment deemed to be an in-service distribution may be subject to a 10% early distribution penalty by the IRS.

 7. If the returning retiree returns to a non-benefit eligible position, which does not receive MOSERS benefits, is the rule still violated?

 A retiree who returns to work with the same employer (as defined in #4), without the required separation of service period, would have a violation of the return to work limitation regardless of the type of position the retiree is returning to (see #4).

-8. If an employee retires from MOSERS, can I hire them back in a position covered by MoDOT & Patrol Employees' Retirement Plan (MPERS), the Judicial Plan, or Administrative Law Judges and Legal Advisors Plan (ALJ)?
+8. If an employee retires from MOSERS, can I hire them back in a position covered by MoDOT & Patrol Employees' Retirement Plan (MPERS), the Judicial Plan, Administrative Law Judges and Legal Advisors Plan (ALJ) or CURP?

-Yes, if there is no prearrangement and the 30 day separation of service period is observed.
+Yes, if there is no prearrangement and the 30-day separation of service period is observed.
 The key to this requirement is whether the employee/employer relationship has been severed, not what retirement plan the member participates in.
-The reason for this is because all employees covered by MPERS, the Judicial Plan, and the ALJ Plan are considered to be part of the same employer - e.g. the State of Missouri.
+The reason for this is because all employees covered by MPERS, the Judicial Plan, the ALJ Plan and CURP are considered to be part of the same employer - e.g. the State of Missouri.
 If reemployment occurs in a benefit-eligible position, retirement benefits will stop.